wwang721/neovim-config/README.md

 ## Install `npm`

-`Node.js` is is a JavaScript runtime environment, and `npm` (Node Package Manager) is its associated package manager.
+`Node.js` is a JavaScript runtime environment, and `npm` (Node Package Manager) is its associated package manager.

 Since `mason.nvim` uses `npm` to install LSP servers (e.g., `pyright` for Python), and `npm` typically comes bundled with `Node.js`, we need to install them.

-If you have superuser privileges, you can simply run `sudo apt install npm` on Ubuntun.
+If you have superuser privileges, you can simply run `sudo apt install npm` on Ubuntu (though not recommended as you may get an outdated version of Node.js).
 Alternatively, you can install `npm` locally using `nvm` (Node Version Manager), which allows you to manage Node.js versions without requiring `sudo` access:
 ``` sh
 # Install nvm
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash